avassilenko/canonical-hreflang/README.md

 Example:
 --------
-- add middlewear to constaructor of your controller
+- add middleware to constructor of your controller
     ```
         class StaticPagesController extends Controller {
             public function __construct()